About Engagement Fellowships

 - enable fellows to investigate and shape best practice in public engagement

-- raise the profile and prestige of public engagement both in the Fellow’s field of work and in the biomedical sciences more widely
+- raise the profile and prestige of public engagement with science

-- foster a network of influential public engagement ambassadors within biomedical science
+- encourage a network of influential public engagement ambassadors.

 - project costs

 - training, where appropriate

-- access to office space and facilities at the Wellcome Trust for the duration of the Fellowship, as well as membership of the Wellcome Collection club, Henry’s
+- access to meeting space and facilities at the Wellcome Trust for the duration of the fellowship

 - opportunities to work with Wellcome Trust staff to develop project ideas, where appropriate